-At New York Bone and Joint Specialists, Sports Medicine is our speciality.
-Our physicians have extensive experience in treating sports-related injuries from all levels, whether it be high-school, collegiate, or professional sports.
+At New York Bone and Joint Specialists, Sports Medicine is our specialty.
+Our physicians have extensive experience in treating sports-related injuries from all levels, whether it be high school, collegiate, or professional sports.

 The severity of injuries can range from minor to very serious.
 Some of the most common sports injuries include: